Deploy at Scale¶

 In cloud environments, where systems can be ephemeral, being able to configure and maintain generic instances is valuable.

 Clear Linux OS offers an efficient cloud-init style solution, micro-config-drive, through the os-cloudguest bundles which allow you to configure many Day 1 tasks such as setting hostname, creating users, or placing SSH keys in an automated way at boot.
-For more information on automating configuration during deployment of Clear Linux OS endpoints see the Bulk provision guide.
+For more information on automating configuration during deployment of Clear Linux OS endpoints see the Install Clear Linux OS Over the Network with iPXE guide.

 A configuration management tool is useful for maintaining consistent system and application-level configuration.
 Ansible* is offered through the sysadmin-hostmgmt bundle as a configuration management and automation tool.